shopgate/retail-red-docs/markdown/guides/integrations/order/overview.md

 #### Sales Order

 The Sales Order is the customer agreement to buy items.
 It is what taxing, pricing, payment, ... is handled for.
 The SO gets created typically by customers transitioning a cart entity into an order on checkout.
-Creating a Sales Order marks the start of the retail.red order process.
+Creating a Sales Order marks the start of the Shopgate order process.

 The SO is also the customers view onto the order process.
 It gets updated over the timespan of the complete order process from creation to the complete fulfillment including pickup or delivery.